B1gF1s4/TLD-Twitch-Integration/README.md

 - all TTI created redeems can be editted in any way (including title, cost, color, icons and prompts).
 - changing the redeems enabled status in the twitch dashboard will be overwritten by availability setting in mod settings in game
 - if you uninstall TTI, but want to preserve your redeems on twitch and want to relink them at a later point, keep the file /TLD-Twitch-Integration/redeems.json from your Mods folder.

-**limitation: TTI currently comes with 23 redeems.
-Twitch allows for a maximum of 50 custom rewards (redeems) which includes both enabled and disabled**

 ## Logging out